hmans/miniplex/README.md

 const { Entity, Component, useArchetype } = createReactIntegration(world)
 ```

 The `useArchetype` hook lets you get the entities of the specified archetype (similar to the `world.get` above) from within a React component.
-Most importantly, this hook will make the component _rerender_ if entities are added to or removed from the archetype.
+Most importantly, this hook will make the component _re-render_ every time entities are added to or removed from the archetype.
 This is useful for implementing systems as React components, or writing React components that render entities:

 ```ts
 const MovementSystem = () => {